Buyer's FAQ

 Any INTERACTER graphics code can be used virtually without modification.
 The only change likely to be required is the introduction of a USE WINTERACTER statement at the start of each program unit which calls our graphics routines.
 Similarly code which calls routines in our OS (operating system), BF (Binary File handling), CH (character handling) and MM (max/min) subroutine groups can also be reused.

-Code which uses INTERACTER's Forms Manager will require some modification, notably the conversion of forms to Windows dialogs.
-However, we provide a tool (IFD2DLG) which will do this automatically.
+Code which uses INTERACTER's Forms Manager will require modification, notably the conversion of forms to Windows dialogs.
+However, a tool called IFD2DLG is provided which will do this automatically.
 Many of INTERACTER's Forms Manager routines have direct equivalents in Winteracter too, notably the field assignment/retrieval routines.
 The function of the INTERACTER form designer INTFORM is replaced by the dialog editor, which forms part of the resource editor.
 Other code which relies on INTERACTER will generally require reimplementation.
 The documentation supplied with Winteracter provides more detailed advice on how to achieve this.

 Since Winteracter's calling interfaces have steadily evolved over the intervening years, old INTERACTER based sources may benefit from analysis by the supplied Obsolete Feature Checker.